 What are butterworms?
-Butterworms are also known as Tebo worms, the larval stage of the Chilean moth (Chilecomadia moorei).
-Butterworms are commonly used as fish bait, but they also make great treats for reptiles, amphibians, and invertebrates.
+Butterworms (a.k.a.
+Tebo worms) are the larval stage of the Chilean moth (Chilecomadia moorei).
+They are commonly used as fish bait, but also make great treats for amphibians, reptiles, and even invertebrates.

-To store your butterworms, keep them in the door of your fridge (approx. 42-45°F).
-At these temperatures the worm enters a state of hibernation and won’t require any food or water for up to 3 months.
+To store butterworms, keep them in the door of your fridge or in a wine cooler at 42-45°F. At these temperatures the worms can stay fresh without food or water for up to 3 months.